ethereum/ethereum-org-website/src/content/about/index.md

 **Want to get involved?**

 [Learn more about contributing](/contributing/), [hit us up on Twitter](https://twitter.com/ethdotorg), or join the community discussions in [our Discord server](https://discord.gg/CetY6Y4).

+## Design principles {#design-principles}

+We use a set of [design principles](/contributing/design-principles/) to guide our content and design decisions on the site.

+## Design system {#design-system}

+We built and released a [design system](https://www.figma.com/file/NrNxGjBL0Yl1PrNrOT8G2B/ethereum.org-Design-System?node-id=0%3A1&t=QBt9RkhpPqzE3Aa6-1) to ship features more quickly and let community members participate in the open design of ethereum.org.

+Want to get involved?
+[Follow along in Figma](https://www.figma.com/file/NrNxGjBL0Yl1PrNrOT8G2B/ethereum.org-Design-System), the [GitHub issue](https://github.com/ethereum/ethereum-org-website/issues/6284) and join the conversation in our [#design Discord channel](https://discord.gg/bKycYhVUwV).

+## Style guide {#style-guide}

+We have a [style guide](/contributing/style-guide/) to standardize certain aspects of writing content to make the contribution process smoother.

+Make sure you read [our principles](/contributing/design-principles/) and [our style guide](/contributing/style-guide/) if you'd like to [contribute to the site](/contributing/).

+We welcome feedback on our design principles, design system and the style guide.
+Remember, ethereum.org is for the community, by the community.

 ## Open jobs {#open-jobs}